 Several teachers have shown us leaderboards of their own class.
 These teachers would host regular class sessions during which the students revise on Seneca.
 At the end of the session, the teacher would then copy the class progress into a Google or Excel sheet.
 This is currently a manual task as we don’t yet have an export feature.
 But it might be a fun way to get your students even more engaged.

-Especially when approaching the exam week I usually give students more time to study on their own.
+Especially when approaching the exam week I used to give students more time to study on their own.
 One of the ways to do this is by reserving the computer room and letting students freely make progress on their Seneca courses.
 You could also set a homework assignment that the students should complete during that session or even individual assignments based on the progress of the student.